 We all love food, but we also throw away one out of every five bags of food we purchase!
-Australians throw out $8 billion dollars of completely edible food each year, which is equal to 345KG per household.
+Australians throw out $8 billion dollars worth of completely edible food each year, which is equal to 345KG per household.
 This doesn’t include the estimated 20-40% of fruit and veg discarded before it even reaches store shelves as it doesn’t meet consumer and supermarket cosmetic standards!
-However, times, they are a-changin’ and you can be part of the low waste, local food movement, each person can make a difference to lowering food waste.
+However, times, they are a-changin’ and you can be part of the low waste, local food movement, each of us can make a difference to lowering food waste.

 What can I do?

-It’s time maximise our menus and minimise our waste; here are a few points to get started:
+It’s time to maximise our menus and minimise our waste; here are a few points to get started: